Have questions about the Associate Degree for Transfer (ADT)? Click on the frequently asked questions below to reveal the answers.

 An ADT is a degree offered through the California community colleges that gives students the opportunity to earn a guaranteed saved spot at participating four-year universities, both throughout California and outside the state.

-The ADT makes it easier for students to transfer between a California community college and CSU, UC, Historically Black Colleges and Universities (HBCU), Western Governors University (WGU) or participating independent, non-profit universities in California (member institutions of AICCU).
+The ADT makes it easier for students to transfer between a California community college and CSU, UC, Historically Black Colleges and Universities (HBCU), fully online and out-of-state universities or participating independent, non-profit universities in California (member institutions of AICCU).

 In most cases with the ADT, you have the opportunity to complete two degrees, an associate and bachelor’s, with only 120 semester units if you apply to a partnering university and are admitted into a similar major or degree program to earn your bachelor’s degree.